playframework/play-scala-angular-seed/README.md

 ### proxy.conf.json

-* Contains proxy configurations required to run application in watch mode along with both `Scala` and `Angular` builds.
+* Used to proxy play backend API when running the project on watch mode.

 ```
 ├── /ui/